17. Dec 2024 | 13 min read

 Calprotectin in serum and plasma has been described as valuable biomarker in several chronic inflammatory conditions, including multiple rheumatic conditions.
 It has been reported to correlate with and partly outperform clinical disease activity scores, ultrasound and other inflammatory biomarkers.

-Calprotectin’s bio-marker potential is reported in diagnosis and differentiation, prediction of treatment response and flares, as well as treatment monitoring.1-4 Therefore, incorporating calprotectin testing into clinical practice could significantly enhance the management of these diseases, by allowing for early detection of disease activity, more accurate evaluation of treatment response, and timely identification of disease relapse.
+Calprotectin’s biomarker potential is reported in diagnosis and differentiation, prediction of treatment response and flares, as well as treatment monitoring.1-4 Therefore, incorporating calprotectin testing into clinical practice could significantly enhance the management of these diseases, by allowing for sensitive detection of disease activity, more accurate evaluation of treatment response, and timely identification of disease relapse.

 Since the concentration of circulating calprotectin reflects the degree of inflammation in rheumatoid arthritis (RA), it can provide valuable assessment of disease activity, treatment response and relapse.
 Calprotectin has been proven to be a very sensitive biomarker, allowing detection of even low disease activity distinguishing it from remission.5,6 This is in contrast to C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR), which are low in 40% of patients despite active disease.5-7 Moreover, RA patients are often treated with a wide range of medications, some of which indirectly lower downstream levels of CRP.
 Calprotectin can therefore be a useful biomarker when CRP is normal or difficult to interpret, such as in patients treated with therapies that suppress interleukin-6 (IL-6) or tumour necrosis factor (TNF).8-11 In addition to direct treatment monitoring, calprotectin can also independently predict disease relapse guiding patient monitoring and treatment decisions.12